Ecrofkwah/term-group-project-c01w25-project-devour-devs-fork/doc/sprint1/sprint-01.review.md

 - <b>Recipe Management features (Basic backend setup):</b>
 The backend files for recipe management was set up, including creating the necessary models, routes, and controllers for recipes.
 Artifacts: Backend code for recipe CRUD operations, API routes, database schema setup

+- <b>Recipe Display on Homepage (Frontend):</b>
+Displaying the list of all recipes from the home page, regardless of user's login status, was implemented.
+Artifacts: Frontend code for home page and recipe card

 #### Goals and/or tasks that were planned but not met/completed: